-There are two external parameters in H, the coupling strength J and the external field h.
-J > 0 favours the alignment of the spin in the same direction (ferromagnetism) while J < 0 favours the anti-alignment of the spins (ferromagnetism).
-The magnetic field tends to align the spins in its direction.
+There are two kinds of external parameters in \mathcal{H} , the coupling strength J and the external fields h_i .
+J > 0 favours the alignment of the spin in the same direction (fer-romagnetism) while J < 0 favours the anti-alignment of the spins (antiferromagnetism).
+The magnetic fields tend to align the spins in their direction.
+Usually, $h_i = h$ for all i.

 In finite dimensional cases, the spins lie on a d dimensional lattice that can have different geometries.
 For instance, a cubic lattice is such that each vertex has coordination number, or number of neighbours, z = 2d.
 Triangular, honeycomb, etc. lattices are also familiar.
 One can also consider the sum running over connected sites on a generic graph.

 The Ising model is specially attractive for a number of reasons:

-- (i) It is probably the simplest example of modelling to which a student is confronted. - (ii) It can be solved in some cases: d = 1, d = 2, $d \to \infty$ .
-The solutions have been the source of new and powerful techniques later applied to a variety of different problems in physics and interdisciplinary fields. - (iii) It has not been solved analytically in the most natural case, d=3! - (iv) In $d \geq 2$ , for h = 0 and J > 0, it has a phase transition at a finite value of the control parameter T/J, an interesting collective phenomenon, separating two phases that are well-understood and behave, at least qualitatively, as real magnets with paramagnetic disorder at high T/J and ferromagnetic order at low T/J. - (v) There is an upper, $d_u$ , and a lower, $d_l$ , critical dimension.
-Above $d_u$ mean-field theory correctly describes the critical phenomenon.
-At and below $d_l$ there is no finite T phase transition.
-Below $d_u$ mean-field theory fails to capture the critical properties.
+- (i) It is probably the simplest example of modelling to which a student is confronted. - (ii) It can be solved in some cases: $d = 1, d = 2, d \to \infty$.
+The solutions have been the source of new and powerful techniques later applied to a variety of different problems in physics and interdisciplinary fields. - (iii) It has not been solved analytically in the most natural case, d = 3. - (iv) In $d \ge 2$, for h = 0 and J > 0, it has a phase transition at a finite value of the control parameter T/J, an interesting collective phenomenon, separating two phases that are well-understood and behave, at least qualitatively, as real magnets with paramagnetic disorder at high T/J and ferromagnetic order at low T/J.

-- (vi) One can see at work generic tools to describe the critical phenomenon like scaling and the renormalisation group. - (vii) The phenomenon of frustration is illustrated by the antiferromagnetic Ising model on the triangular lattice. - (viii) Generalisations in which the interactions and/or the fields are frozen random variables taken from a probability distribution are typical examples of problems with quenched disorder.
-One then finds the random bond Ising model in which $h_i = 0$ and $J{ij}$ are taken from a pdf with positive support, the random field Ising model in which $J{ij} = J$ and the $h_i$ are chosen from a pdf with zero mean and finite variance, and the spin-glass problem in which $J{ij}$ are drawn from a pdf with positive and negative support. - (ix) Generalisations in which spins are not just Ising variables but n-component vectors with a local constraint on their modulus are also interesting.
-Their energy is proposed to respect rotational symmetry in the $n \geq 2$ dimensional space, with n=1 (Ising), n=2 (XY), n=3 (Heisenberg), ..., $n\to\infty$ (O(n)) as particular cases.
+- (v) There is an upper, d_u , and a lower, d_l , critical dimension.
+Above d_u mean-field theory correctly describes the critical phenomenon.
+At and below d_l there is no finite T phase transition.
+Below d_u mean-field theory fails to capture the critical properties. - (vi) One can see at work generic tools to describe the critical phenomenon like scaling and the renormalisation group. - (vii) The phenomenon of frustration is illustrated by the antiferromagnetic Ising model on the triangular lattice. - (viii) Generalisations in which the local interactions and/or the local fields are frozen random variables taken from a probability distribution are typical examples of problems with quenched disorder.
+One then finds the random bond Ising model in which $h_i = 0$ and J{ij} are taken from a pdf with positive support, the random field Ising model in which $J{ij} = J$ and the h_i are chosen from a pdf with zero mean and finite variance, and the spin-glass problem in which the J{ij} are drawn from a pdf with positive and negative support. - (ix) Generalisations in which the spins are not just Ising variables but n-component vectors with a local constraint on their modulus are also interesting.
+Their energy is proposed to respect rotational symmetry in the $n \ge 2$ dimensional space, with n = 1 (Ising), n = 2 (XY), n = 3 (Heisenberg), ..., $n \to \infty$ (O(n)) as particular cases.
 The local constraint on the length of the spin is